 - Finally, the event topic for those at the Gratitude stage should reveal future partnership benefits.

 Your event topic should be relevant to your industry and tackle existing pain points.

 Step 4.
 Break down your topic into knowledge sessions.

-Once you’ve established your event topic, identify the conversational angles.
+Once you’ve established your event topic, identify potential sub-topics.
 Let’s say you’re in the MarTech industry and aim to connect with those at the Frustration stage of the buyer’s journey.

 - Specifics of the attention economy

 Your speakers can help you refine the sub-topics and angles for your webinar.

 Step 5.
 Design the structure of each knowledge session.